Magic: The Gathering: Film

 In January 2014, 20th Century Fox acquired the rights to produce a Magic: The Gathering film with Simon Kinberg as producer and TSG Entertainment (its co-financing partner), and Allspark Pictures as co-financers, after Universal Pictures allegedly dropped the film from their schedule (both Universal and Hasbro had been developing the original Magic: The Gathering film since 2009).
 In June 2014, Fox hired screenwriter Bryan Cogman to write the script for the film.
 In 2019 following Disney's acquisition of 21st Century Fox's assets, the film along with numerous other properties in development at Fox were cancelled.

 In April 2016, Enter the Battlefield, a documentary about life on the Magic Pro Tour was released.
 The film was written by Greg Collins, Nathan Holt, and Shawn Kornhauser.

 The production team behind The Toys That Made Us will produce a documentary Igniting the Spark, The Story of Magic: The Gathering.

+Hasbro and Legendary Entertainment announced a partnership in February 2025 for a live action film and television franchise based on MTG, starting with a feature film.
+In April 2025, Matt Johnson was reported to be the top choice to direct, although a deal hasn't been confirmed yet.
+Two months later, Noah Gardner and Aidan Fitzgerald were hired as the writers of the film.

-Television
+Television series

-In June 2019, Variety reported that Joe and Anthony Russo, Wizards of the Coast, and Hasbro's Entertainment One have teamed with Netflix for an animated Magic: The Gathering television series.
-In July 2019 at the San Diego Comic-Con, the Russos revealed the logo of the animated series and spoke about doing a live-action series.
-During the Magic Showcase virtual event in August 2021, they revealed that Brandon Routh would be the voice of Gideon Jura, and that the series will premiere sometime in 2023.
+In June 2019, Variety reported that Joe and Anthony Russo, Wizards of the Coast, and Entertainment One (then-owned by Hasbro) had teamed with Netflix for an animated Magic: The Gathering television series.
+In July 2019 at San Diego Comic-Con, the Russos revealed the logo of the animated series and spoke about doing a live-action series.
+During the Magic Showcase virtual event in August 2021, they revealed that Brandon Routh would be the voice of Gideon Jura, and that the series was slated to premiere sometime in 2023.
 The Russo brothers, along with Henry Gilroy and Jose Molina, have since separated from the project, and production has been entrusted to Jeff Kline.
+In October 2023, the series was briefly mentioned in a Hasbro investors meeting.
+In December 2023, Entertainment One was sold off to Lionsgate.
+In September 2024, Netflix announced the series has restarted development with Terry Matalas as showrunner and Hasbro Entertainment as production studio.
+The series was previewed at Annecy International Animation Film Festival in June 2025.